open5e/open5e/source/monsters/tome-of-beasts/S/spiders/sand-spider.rst

 the sand spider and the target engage in a Strength contest.
 If the creature wins, it can immediately move 5 feet away from the sand spider.
-If the contest results in a tie, the creature is grappled (escape DC 15).
-If the sand spider wins, the creature is grappled and dragged by the sand spider 30 feet into its lair.
+If the contest results in a tie, the creature is :ref:`srd:grappled` (escape DC 15).
+If the sand spider wins, the creature is :ref:`srd:grappled` and dragged by the sand spider 30 feet into its lair.
-If the creature is still grappled at the start of the sand spider’s next turn, it becomes restrained instead.
+If the creature is still grappled at the start of the sand spider’s next turn, it becomes :ref:`srd:restrained` instead.
 The restrained creature can escape by using an action to make a successful DC 15 Strength (Athletics) check.